 I picked titles on a variety of topics, as I tend to do, and tried to choose books your own 12 year old might not have read yet, but I know will enjoy no matter what their interest!
 Middle grade books are generally aimed for 8-12 year olds, but I've chosen books in the 10-14 age range (in my opinion).
 Plus, there are more lists with books for 12 year olds at the bottom of this post.

 Please note: while in general you can be confident that I have read every book I recommend, in this case there are several books on this list which my kid has read, but I have not read yet.
 However, I chatted with my 12 year old and read professional reviews so I feel very confident recommending them!
-(Note: covers and titles are affiliate links.)
+(Note: book titles are affiliate links that earn from qualifying purchases.)

 The Mighty Odds (series) by Amy Ignatow.
 A bus accident gives a four studenta, an Amish kid, a bus driver and a teacher superpowers ranging from invisibility to teleportation.
 This diverse group of people must now work together to solve the mystery behind what happened during the accident and how they got their powers.
 The narration switches among the protagonists so readers get many different viewpoints.
 My 12 year old told me this book was "great and hilarious!"